Andy1229/Reaction-Controller/README.md

 java ReactionMachine c
 ```
 where c is the name of the controller you want to test.\
-For example, java Reactionmachine SimpleReactionController will run the SimpleReactionController program. \
+For example, java Reactionmachine SimpleReactionController will run the SimpleReactionController program.
-You are, of course, free to modify this program or build another one to help you with your testing.